 Often referred to as sexual addiction, the disorder has been widely debated in past years.
 The debate is whether it is a real problem or just an excuse for irresponsible sexual behavior.
-The term sexual addiction is characterized by an irresistible urge to engage in frequent and risky sexual behaviors until severe consequences are experienced by the individual, his or her family, and others who are close.

 Discussions of sexual addiction often take people to memories of mainstream media, and thoughts of celebrities and athletes who have gone to treatment for what they describe to be a sexual addiction, almost always after being caught in infidelity.
 When considering things like this, the tendency may be to think that sexual addiction is no more than a farce.
 The reality is that people do suffer from irresistible urges to engage in sexual behaviors compulsively, no matter what the risk, and well after their lives have been devastated by their behaviors.